sorah/vault2kube/README.md

-# Vault2kube: Periodically store Vault secret to Kubernetes seriticate
+# Vault2kube: manage Vault lease on Kubernetes secrets and keep it fresh

 __UNDER DEVELOPMENT:__ Docker image and actual k8s manifests to deploy is not yet ready.

 ## What's this

 Fetch a secret from Vault, and copy it to a k8s secret.
-Then rollout restart on specified k8s resource.
+Then rollout restart on specified k8s resources.

-This tool is intended to run using k8s CronJob, and use with Vault leased secrets (e.g. database creds)
+This tool is intended to run using k8s CronJob, and use with Vault _leased, managed_ secrets (e.g. database creds).
+Note that the motivation behind this tool is not copying _static_ secrets from Vault; even is possible.

 ### Difference with vault-k8s